 Gambia Travel Medical Insurance for International Travelers – FAQs

 Medical insurance can pay for the cost of treatment should you fall sick or if you are injured during your stay in Gambia.

 Do I need travel medical insurance for Gambia?

 You are not legally required to buy travel medical insurance before arriving in Gambia, but you can be covered in case certain unforeseen medical expenses come up.

 Gambia is undoubtedly an amazing country, but freak accidents and injuries can happen at any time.
 You could be infected with one of the tropical illnesses, or you could unwittingly suffer dehydration in the intense African heat.
 Gambia travel medical insurance can cover the cost of treatment should things worsen and you need hospitalization.

-Gambia Trip Cancellation Insurance for International Travellers – FAQs
+Gambia Trip Cancellation Insurance for International Travelers – FAQs

 Gambia trip cancellation insurance is meant to provide coverage against sudden cancellations for your pre-paid bookings so that you do not end up paying for a cancelled trip.